Training Image Derivatives: Increased Accuracy and Universal Robustness: Introduction

-This paper presents a simple image analysis problem for which an oracle can be constructed.
-Using derivatives of the target, it can be expanded in a Taylor series, which allows a detailed robustness analysis that unifies sensitivity and invariance-based attacks.
-We show in detail how standard robust training fails, and construct universal robust learning based on training derivatives.
-In addition, we show that derivatives can be used to significantly improve the accuracy of the non-robust problem, extending the results of \cite{avrutskiy_enhancing_2020} to image-input neural networks.
+This paper presents an illustrative image analysis problem in which the geometry of the data manifold is accessible.
+This allows for the construction of an oracle defined over the entire input space and the computation of its Taylor expansion in the vicinity of the manifold.
+The expansion defines a non-trivial output response to any input perturbation, enabling genuinely robust training without the inherent trade-off.
+It also facilitates a robustness analysis that unifies sensitivity-based and invariance-based attacks.
+Furthermore, we demonstrate that training derivatives can significantly improve accuracy in the non-robust formulation, extending the results obtained for low-dimensional cases \cite{avrutskiy_enhancing_2020, avrutskiy_neural_2020} to image-input neural networks.
+The presented technique is applicable to real-world problems where the data manifold is computationally accessible, such as phase retrieval \cite{shechtman_phase_2015, yao_autophasenn_2022}, denoising images generated through differentiable rendering \cite{kato_differentiable_2020}, or when a sufficiently smooth latent representation exists.

-Section \ref{sec:Problem-formulation} formulates the problem, demonstrates a standard non-robust solution, and provides a definition of the oracle.
-In Section \ref{sec:first-order}, the first derivatives of the images are computed and used to improve the accuracy of the non-robust formulation.
-A first-order expansion of the oracle is then constructed.
-A unified analysis of robustness is performed, first-order universal robust learning is proposed, and the results are compared against the standard robust training.
-Section \ref{sec:second-order} has a similar structure, but deals with second-order derivatives.
+The structure of the paper is as follows: Section \ref{sec:Problem-formulation} formulates the problem and discusses the results of conventional non-robust training.
+A definition of the oracle is then provided.
+Section \ref{sec:first-order} focuses on the first order, beginning with the computation of image derivatives to improve the accuracy of the non-robust problem.
+The first-order expansion of the oracle is then obtained, and a robustness analysis is formulated.
+First-order robust training is proposed, implemented and compared against Gaussian augmentation and Jacobian regularization.
+Section \ref{sec:second-order} follows a similar structure, focusing on the second order.
 The remaining sections are self-explanatory.